Main Street, Sunnydale

 Not that she was worried that they’d ever hurt her.
 A few nights after introducing Tara, she’d cornered Buffy in the Library bathroom.
 Had told her she’d better not take advantage of her sweet nature by roping her into group patrols.
 And under NO circumstances were any of them to suggest she’d make great Bait or ask her to do it.

 She hadn’t liked that at all, and hotly asked how Cordy could possibly think she’d even consider it.
 Under her cynical gaze coupled with the lift of a single fine brow, Buffy had at least the grace to look uncomfortable.
 Then spoilt it by saying “Anyway, it’s different.”
 She’s not you.
 The unsaid words hung between them like a dark pall.
-Then she gave a quick nod and promised before stalking out of the bathroom.
+Then she gave a stiff nod and curtly promised before stalking out of the bathroom.

 The others had been openly stunned when Cordy first arrived at a meet with her a few weeks after striking up a surprisingly easy friendship.
 It wasn’t that hard to imagine what went through their minds: chalk and cheese.
 Good and Evil.
 She’d noted the furtively shared glances.